nelsonjchen/cowboystyle/README.md

     files.

 Recommended tools to install for development include:
+* Some form of Linux or OS X. Development may work with Cygwin but support won't be guaranteed.
+* Git for version control.
+The code and content is versioned so if something goes wrong we can rollback.
+It also allows for use of sites like GitHub or Bitbucket where people can do pull requests against the styling or markdown.
 * RVM or rbenv/ruby-build, each with bundler, for running Ruby 1.9.3
 * Some form of Virtualenv/pythonz to run virtualenv with Python 2.7.2
-* Heroku tools for `foreman` load up `.env` files with private login details for easy configuration.
-It is highly recommended that Heroku tools be installed even if you are not deploying to Heroku just for the foreman utility.
+* Heroku tools for `foreman` which loads up `.env` files with private login details for easy configuration.
+It is highly recommended that Heroku tools be installed even if you are not deploying to Heroku just for the `foreman` utility.

-## Code

-Languages used in this project include Ruby, Python, SCSS, Markdown, and Jinja2.

-Python is used to interact with Reddit and compile the markdown while Ruby is used for SCSS compilation and development utilities.

-## State of the Project

-Unfortunately, the Ruby parts are not very clean and the Python parts are absolutely not Pythonic.
-It's a start and a good proof of concept though.
-It could be put into production at this moment, pending documentation and approval.
-However, massive refactoring, particularly in the Python code should be done before attempts at adding more features are added.
+For more information on each tool, see the next sections.

-## Git
+### Git

 This project places the SCSS and Sidebar Markdown under `git`.
 It uses `git-flow` to manage releases and such.
 As such, development generally happens in the `develop` branch.
-Whatever is in the `master` branch is what goes on Heroku for the periodically updating CSS.
+Whatever is in the `master` branch is what goes on Heroku for the periodically updating the CSS.

 Even if you don't follow `git-flow`, pull requests are much appreciated.

-## Heroku
+If you pull request against the `develop` branch, that will be even better.

+### Heroku/Foreman/Configuration

 This framework is designed to be used with heroku.
-You should be prefixing commands with `foreman run` with a valid `.env` in order to set proper enviromental variables.
+You should be prefixing commands with `foreman run` with a valid `.env` in order to set proper enviromental variables. `.env` files are ignored by git and will not be shared so private information such as passwords or keys can be placed into there.
+A sample `.env` file is below.
+Put this `.env` file at the root of the git repository.

+    REDDIT_USER=crazysim
+    REDDIT_PASSWORD=notmyrealpassword
+    REDDIT_SUBREDDIT=crazysimreddittest
+    REDDIT_STYLESHEET_DAY_FILENAME=stylesheets/day.css
+    REDDIT_STYLESHEET_NIGHT_FILENAME=stylesheets/night.css
+    REDDIT_STYLESHEET_MODE=auto
+    REDDIT_STYLESHEET_COMPILE=true
+    REDDIT_SIDEBAR_FILENAME=sidebar.mkdn
+    REDDIT_SUBREDDIT_DEV_TEMPORAL=crazysimreddittest
+    REDDIT_SUBREDDIT_DEV_DAY=crazysimreddittesttwo
+    REDDIT_SUBREDDIT_DEV_NIGHT=crazysimreddittest3

+Most of these options are self explanatory.
+The ones that are not are described as follows:

+* `REDDIT_SUBREDDIT` is the target subreddit that deploy.rb will deploy to.
+* `REDDIT_STYLESHEET_MODE` has three options
+  * `day` will upload the day CSS
+  * `night` will upload the night CSS
+  * `auto` will calculate the solar elevation of the sun at Storke Tower and upload the appropiate CSS
+* `REDDIT_STYLESHEET_COMPILE` determines if `deploy.py` will invoke `compass
+  compile`
+  * This is required for Heroku as CSS files are generated from only files in the `git` repository.
+More work could be done to precompile in the deployment stage on Heroku but it is not worth the headaches.
+* `REDDIT_SIDEBAR_FILENAME` is the filename of the sidebar file relative to the templates folder.
+* `REDDIT_SUBREDDIT_DEV_*` are development subreddits.
+  * `TEMPORAL` is uploaded depending on solar elevation.
+It is meant to be used by looking out the window if you're on or near campus and then back at the screen.
+  * `NIGHT` is the subreddit that is to be uploaded the night stylesheet.
+  * `DAY` is the subreddit that is to be uploaded the day stylesheet.

+*Remember to have images uploaded onto the test subreddits beforehand!*

+It is assumed that you have moderator privledges on all subreddits mentioned in the `.env` file.

-## CSS
+## SCSS Compass

-Compilation of this will require a modern ruby and python development setup.
-Use `bundler` to install the requirements.
-Ensure that whatever ruby version manager you use, use something that is 1.9.3.
-For Python, it is recommended that a virtualenv setup be used.
-The version you should select while creating the virtualenv for this project should be Python 2.7.x.
-Install the package requirements with `pip -r`.

-CSS is is generally generated by Compass.
-Files in the `sass` folder are compiled and the resulting CSS files are put into the `styleheets` folder.
+CSS is is generated by Compass.
+Files in the `sass` folder are compiled and the resulting CSS files are put into the `stylesheets` folder.  everytime deploy.rb is run with `REDDIT_STYLESHEET_COMPILE=true`, `compass compile` or by the `guard-compass` plugin in `guard`.

-You can upload the css files into the test subreddits by editing their stylesheets manually and pasting in the content from the generated files.
-This is stupid and error prone to do constantly so don't do that too often.
+You may upload the css files into the test subreddits by editing their stylesheets manually and pasting in the content from the generated files.

-Instead, do this because having near instant feedback on whatever you are doing is extremely valuable:

-1. Create two test subreddits and ensure that you have moderator privledges.
-   Ensure that the images have been uploaded to both reddits.
-See the images section for more details on what images must have been uploaded.
-If the images aren't present, the upload will fail.

-2. Run `compass compile` to compile the SCSS to CSS.

-2. Create a `day.config` and `night.config` file with a template similar to
-   this:

-    [user]
-    username=aredditusername
-    password=lol_password
-    subreddit=crazysimreddittest
-    file=stylesheets/day.css
-    mkdn=markdown/sidebar.mkdn

-3. Within the project directory, run `python deploy day.config` and `python deploy night.config`.
-Pay attention to the output for any errors.

-4. Make sure that the CSS is uploaded.
-If it isn't you'll see a hacky diff of the current CSS and the uploaded CSS.
-To obtain the actual error message, you must upload manually as the current Python API does not respond with errors.
-Sometimes, it errors out anyway so if your change was very minor or there's no way your change can cause that, upload again to make sure.

-5. At this point, you have verified that uploading manually works.
-To compile and upload automatically, run `guard`.
+Currently, this is the only way to retrieve real error messages for CSS files.
+A rudimentary hack to diff the existing CSS file with the new one is provided if the stylesheet fails to upload for whatever reason.

 ## Images